isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1670.md

 ---
-title: iFoundries E-commerce Jump Start Package Version 1 - Premium
+title: The amount of trade conducted electronically in Singapore and globally has already grown tremendously with the wide-spread of Internet usage.
+Those who have viewed e-commerce as a secondary channel now need to re-orient every aspect of their business towards a e-commerce mindset.
+There exists an opportunity to double-down on e-commerce, augmenting existing offerings and creating new lines of product with our E-commerce Jump Start solutions.
 permalink: /productivity-solutions-grant/solutionrepo/solution1670
 ---

 ### Description

-The amount of trade conducted electronically in Singapore and globally has already grown tremendously with the wide-spread of Internet usage.
-Those who have viewed e-commerce as a secondary channel now need to re-orient every aspect of their business towards a e-commerce mindset.
-There exists an opportunity to double-down on e-commerce, augmenting existing offerings and creating new lines of product with our E-commerce Jump Start solutions.
+200500323W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_iFoundries_20200498_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria